 I also like for students to have a bit of time to memorize the right hand melody before starting the third section with its quickly-moving eighth notes, so that they can give most of their attention to the left hand.
 It is admittedly tricky!

 Here is another lovely rendition of this beautiful Christmas music by a group called the Crimson Ensemble, with a slightly different tune.
-This is surely one of the most beautiful things I have ever heard:
+With two female voices and a harp, this is surely one of the most beautiful things I have ever heard:

 Another interesting version I found from the lullaby album Kist o Dreams uses some of the Scottish Gaelic words like the recording above.
 The real title of Christ Child's Lullaby is "Taladh Chriosd".
 According to some at mudcat.org, there are 29 verses in the original song, which was written in the mid-1800's).
 It is said to be one of the few Scottish Gaelic Christmas songs.

 Do you have a funny story about this music, or does it remind you of something you'd like to share with other readers?
 Do you have a question?
 I'd love to hear it!

 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...